MarcelZama/Soundcloud-music-downloader/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;pip install yt-dlp

 &nbsp;&nbsp;&nbsp;Ensure ffmpeg is installed for audio conversion.
-You can install it via:
+You can install it via(You might have to install an older version of ffmpeg):

 &nbsp;&nbsp;&nbsp;"https://www.youtube.com/watch?v=JR36oH35Fgg"